 |GRBA 816||GRBA 816 - Strategic Human Resource Management||3 cr. hours|

 |GRBA 851||GRBA 851 - Business Analytics||3 cr. hours|

 |Electives||Other electives available

-Additional MBA courses may be available through subject areas such as:
+Additional Business courses may be available through subject areas such as:

 Supply Chain Management and Analytics (SCMA), Finance (FINA), Marketing (MRKT), Management (MNGT), and Economics (ECON).